BALINESE PEOPLE: LANGUAGE, CUSTOMS, BEHAVIOR

 Books: “Island of Bali” by Miguel Covarrubias (1937) is regarded as the classic from the period when Bali was discovered by the rich and famous.
 There are multitude of other books, many of them dealing with Balinese arts and culture.
 Margaret Mead spent some time in Bali in the 1930s.
 She learned the language, listened to folk tales and myths and wrote a book called “Balinese Character” with her husband Gregory Bateson.

-Balinese Language
+Balinese Language and Unspeakable Names

 Balinese people are often tongued tied until they know the position of the person they are speaking to.
 The traditional Balinese greeting is "Where do you sit?" which is another way of asking what a person's social position is.
-A person of low cast speaking to someone in a higher caste speaks in higher Balinese.
+A person of low caste speaking to someone in a higher caste speaks in higher Balinese.
 The higher caste person speaks to the lower caste person in Low Balinese.
 Equals speak Middle Balinese to each other.

-Balinese Character and Customs
+Balinese Character

 The Balinese are known for their positive disposition.
 When the write Jamie James gave his condolences to a friend whose four-month-pregnant sister had just died, the man said, "It was God's will.
 Good-bye, sir.
 Please gave a happy life.”
 One person with a lot of experience in Bali said the “Balinese are very friendly, but when there is pressure the will fight back.”

 The Balinese generally go out of their way to avoid conflict.
 If two individuals are involved in a quarrel or feud they try to avoid each their.
 “Ramé” is an important Balinese concept.
 It connotes abundance, fun and excitement in a busy, crowded way.
+Balinese are also very sociable.
+Unlike foreign tourist who like to take photographs of natural sights such as a waterfall, the Balinese like to make an offering of fruit and flowers to the waterfall and then photograph their friends playing in the water.

 Individuals Balinese are not regularly addressed by their personal name but rather by the name that denotes their birth order.
 The oldest is referred to Wayan and the second oldest is Njoman.
 The prefix "Ni" means girl, thus making the oldest girl "Niwayan.
 The children's parent and grandparents are referred to as "Mother of Wayan" or "Grandfather of Ninjoman" instead of by their personal names.